paldhous/ucsc/2018/visual-journalism/md/interactive-charts-r.md

 ### Make a map of seismic risk and earthquakes using Leaflet

 [Leaflet](http://leafletjs.com/) is the most widely-used JavaScript library for making interactive online maps.
-It can be used from R using the [**leaflet**](http://rstudio.github.io/leaflet/) package, another part of the **htmlwidgets** framework.
+It can be used from R with the [**leaflet**](http://rstudio.github.io/leaflet/) package, another part of the **htmlwidgets** framework.
 So we need to install and load that, together with a package called **[rgdal](https://cran.r-project.org/web/packages/rgdal/rgdal.pdf)**, which makes it possible to load shapefiles and other geodata into R.

 ```R
 # install and load leaflet and rdgal